HTTP-RPC/Kilo/README.md

 * `java.util.Map`: object

 Internally, `RequestDispatcherServlet` uses the `JSONEncoder` class to transform method results to JSON.
 This class can also be used by application code to write JSON data to arbitrary output streams.

-`URL` values represent untyped data.
-The binary content of the referenced resource is returned to the caller verbatim.

 Each servlet instance hosts a single HTTP-RPC service.
 The name of the service type is passed to the servlet via the "serviceClassName" initialization parameter.
 For example: